EternityForest/SG1/SG1Protocol.md

 ### MAC(Not present in Beacon messages)
 This is 8 bytes long, and it is the ChaChaPoly AEAD mac

+## Interval Numbers

+The interval number is the result of taking the system time, and converting bytes 3-7 of it, and interpreting them as a uint32_t

+Essentially, it is dividing by 2**24, ignoring the sign bit.
+The value changes approximately every 16 seconds and does not repeat for over 2000 years.

 ## Special packets